utahfmr/VULFI/README.md

 * Arnab Das

 ## Cite our work
-When you use VULFI in your research work, please cite our work using below citation.
-More information about the paper could be found [here.](http://www.cs.utah.edu/~vcsharma/pubs/dpdns2016-shrg.pdf)
+When you use VULFI in your research work, please cite our work using below citation information.
+The paper could be found [here.](http://www.cs.utah.edu/~vcsharma/pubs/dpdns2016-shrg.pdf)

 ```
 @inproceedings{dpdns16vulfi,